sunweiye/vagrant-lnmp-box/README.md

 - mariadb - The mariadb is installed with mysql secure installation
 - image processing libraries: graphicsmagick, libjpeg-turbo-progs, optipng, pngcrush, pngquant, pngnq

+## What are provided in the box
+- Self-signed certificate
+- Website root path: The root path is always under the path `/projects/{your-project-name}/website`.
+By default, `info.php` will be created with `phpinfo()` for the test purpose.
+You can test the box with URL `https://your-ip/info.php`, it should print the information of PHP

 ## Configuration
 ### Configuration of the vagrant box